Seicross

-Seicross, known as in Japan, is a shooter arcade game developed and released by Nichibutsu in Japan and North America.
-Despite the original arcade game being titled Sector Zone in its native country, Nichibutsu later ported it to the Famicom as Seicross (セクロス), the overseas title of arcade game.
+Seicross, released as in Japan, is a 1984 isometric shooter video game developed by Alice and published by Nichibutsu for arcades.
+It was released in Japan in April 1984 and North America in June 1984.
+A port to the Nintendo Entertainment System was released by Nichibutsu in Japan and FCI in North America in 1986.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2021, as well as their Console Archives series for the Nintendo Switch 2 and PlayStation 5 in April 2026.

-This port was also published in North America for the Nintendo Entertainment System by FCI.

-Overview

-North American NES box art of Seicross.
+Gameplay

-During the game play of Seicross, the player rides a gliding motorcycle-like vehicle, bumping other riders, collecting power modules and collecting blue people who are stranded.
+The player rides a gliding motorcycle-like vehicle, bumping other riders, collecting power modules and collecting blue people who are stranded.
 A second area removes the riders and adds rough terrain, while the final leg features a battle with one or more Dinosaur Tanks, which launch their heads when destroyed.
 The sequence repeats infinitely, getting progressively difficult and changing backgrounds.

 Reception

 Gene Lewin of Play Meter rated the arcade game 8 out of 10, stating it "is challenging as well as fun to play."